outscale/cluster-api-provider-outscale/docs/src/topics/config-security.md

 ## Image source

-If you use image names (e.g. `ubuntu-X-kubernetes-Y-YYYY-MM-DD`), be aware that any user can publish those images and that therefore you cannot be sure that you use a non malevolent image.
+If you use image names (e.g. `ubuntu-X-kubernetes-Y-YYYY-MM-DD`), be aware that any user can publish public images, so you cannot be certain you are using a non-malicious image.

 You should either specify the account id owning the account:
 ```yaml